 We have said before that chlorine hardens the hair or damages it when it touches it.
 Your not-so-healthy hair can become much more damaged if exposed to chlorine for a long time.
 Since our clinic and surgeons consider all these possibilities, they may recommend drug treatment or shampoo according to the damage to your hair.
 If the damage to your hair is too much and the hair has started to thin out with the effect of chlorine, you can start the treatment under the control of our surgeon.
 Our doctors both give you essential advice and strengthen your hair with medication.

 Can I Remove Chlorine Completely After Contact with Hair?

 To end your long summer vacation much more happily, you can take many precautions to prevent the damage that chlorine does to your hair.
 However, despite all these procedures, the cause of dryness and hardness in your hair may not be chlorine.
-Because your hair, which is worn out especially in the summer months, is seriously affected by the harmful rays of the sun, and it may even take a few months for your hair to regain its old form.
+Because your hair, which is worn out, especially in the summer months, is seriously affected by the sun’s harmful rays, it may even take a few months for your hair to regain its old form.
 Chlorine can be removed entirely from your hair.
 However, since chlorine is a tricky substance, its effect will take some time to wear off.
 You can contact us immediately for more information or get advice from our surgeons.

 Are you want to get more information?
 You can click https://clinicmono.com/hair-transplant-turkey to get more details.